The Bacteria You've Never Heard Of That Promotes Weight Loss

 The blood sugar balance bacteria you've never heard of.

 But as gut science continues to evolve, we are still discovering previously unknown new bacteria that show dramatic promise to help with weight loss, diabetes, and other diseases.
-One such bacterium, a favorite of mine, is called Akkermansia muciniphila, or A. muciniphila, one of the most abundant single species among human gut microbiota.
+One such bacterium, a favorite of mine, is called Akkermansia muciniphila, or A. muciniphila, one of the most abundant single species among human gut microbiota1.

 These findings have led researchers to label this power bug A. muciniphila, among "the next-generation beneficial microbes."
-In fact, researchers have already inversely associated the amount of A. muciniphila with obesity, diabetes, inflammation, and metabolic disorders.
+In fact, researchers have already inversely associated the amount of A. muciniphila with obesity, diabetes, inflammation, and metabolic disorders3.
 In other words, the more of this bacterium you have in your gut, the leaner and healthier you are.

 What the research says about A. muciniphila.